DR MELISSA WHITELAW

 Background and Experience

 Melissa strives to provide the highest quality, evidence based practice for all her patients and their families.
 She promotes a positive relationship with food and body image.
 She encourages a healthy lifestyle with advice about physical activity, screen time and enjoyment of good nutritional choices.
-Melissa is passionate about providing sensible nutrition advice to adolescents in a world of confusion regarding inappropriate information about nutrition and fads that are currently so pervasive across the range of media.
+Melissa is passionate about providing sensible nutrition advice for adolescents in a world of confusion regarding inappropriate information about nutrition and fads that are currently so pervasive across the range of media.